burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     static inline size_t s_object_count {};
 };
 ```
-Before inline variables, it was possible to use static variables, but the burden to add static variables into compilable and finally, the linkable unit is under your responsibility.
+Before inline variables, it was possible to use static variables, but the burden to add static variables into compilable and finally, the linkable binary is under your responsibility.

 ```cpp
 // somewhere in some header file class ObjectsOld {